-It's hard to believe, I know, but there are people legally allowed to drink and licenced to drive on our roads who weren't even walking when the Ugly Uncles began!
+It's hard to believe, I know, but there are people legally allowed to drink and licenced to drive on our roads who weren't even born when the Ugly Uncles began!
 Actually, it's even harder to believe that the Ugly Uncles are still allowed to drive on our roads, but that's another story.
 And as for the drinking, well, what you don't know won't hurt you.

-The band's first CD "The Good, The Bad and The Uncles" and their second "A Hatful of Uncles", a collection of more Uncles favourites (and featuring Uncle Jess Guille now in the acclaimed band Flap! as guest vocalist and ukulele player on one of the tracks,) are both available from the Shopping Cart or you can purchase them directly from the band at one of the gigs.
+The band's first CD "The Good, The Bad and The Uncles" and their second "A Hatful of Uncles", a collection of more Uncles favourites (and featuring Uncle Jess, now in the acclaimed band Flap! as guest vocalist and ukulele player on one of the tracks,) are both available from the Shopping Cart or you can purchase them directly from the band at one of our gigs.
 Why not book the band for your next function?
 The Ugly Uncles jug inspired blues, folk and jazz will delight.

 You can like us on Facebook, if you like.